Parameterized Max Min Feedback Vertex Set: Natural Parameter Algorithm

-For $\mathcal{I}_2$, we consider (i) and (ii) separately. \begin{itemize} \item In (i), $cc(F') \leq cc(F)$ since $v$ has at least $1$ neighbor in $F$, while $p$ is increased by at least $1$.
-Indeed, since $v$ has at least one child $u$ in $U$, all of the descendants of which have degree $2$ in $G[V \setminus S]$, this means that we have increased the interesting paths by at least 1.
+For $\mathcal{I}_2$, we consider (a) and (b) separately. \begin{itemize} \item In (a), $\cc(G[F']) \leq \cc(G[F])$ since $v$ has at least $1$ neighbor in $F$, while $p$ is increased by at least $1$.
+Indeed, since $v$ has at least one child $u$ in $U$, while $u$ and its descendants have degree $2$ in $G[V \setminus S]$, it follows that the number of interesting paths is increased by at least 1.